spruceid/spruceid.dev/docs/didkit-packages/cli.md

 ### Outbound Proxy

 You can set the environment variable `HTTP_PROXY` to have DIDKit use a proxy.
 Both HTTP and SOCKS protocols are supported.
+See the ["proxies"](/docs/didkit/runtime-config#proxies) section of the DIDKit docs for more details.

 ## Examples